rohanxavier33/monet_gan/README.md

 Project Overview
 ----------------

 This project explores artistic style transfer using CycleGAN, specifically translating real-world photos into paintings resembling the style of Claude Monet.
 The model operates in an unsupervised setting, meaning it does not require paired data between source and target domains.
+This project has a 50.77 MiFID score on Kaggle which is in the top ten for the competition.

 Problem Statement
 -----------------